CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/04-create-emp-dept-asc.md

 Let's create employee department association table, this table demonstrates the foreign key functionality.

-This table has references to employee and department table.
+A foreign key constraint specifies that the values in a column (or a group of columns) must match the values appearing in some row of another table.
+We say this maintains the referential integrity between two related tables.

+We want to ensure that the employee_department_asc table only contains records of employee and department that actually exist.
+So we define a foreign key constraint in the employee_department_asc table that references the employee and department table.

 ```postgresql
 Create table employee_department_asc (